Best Practice

 IMPORTANT

-• If you are unsure how your workflow impact the filesystem, please follow the advice above to 'Stage via $TMPDIR' and aim for 'Nodes with GPFS'.
+• If you are unsure how your workflow impact the filesystem, please follow the advice above to 'Stage via $TMPDIR'

 • If you are planning to start to run a new workflow as an array job, please do not run this during the holidays while the systems are unattended.